Our People

 Our Staff

 Kate established Siblings Australia in 1999, following careers as a hospital scientist, health educator and counsellor, and a print and radio journalist.
 Since then, she has been invited to present across Australia and overseas to siblings, parents and professionals.
-Her book Siblings has been recognised as an invaluable resource for siblings and their support networks both within Australia and internationally.
-Kate brings her own personal experience to the position, having grown up with an older sister with cerebral palsy.
+Her book ‘Siblings’ has been recognised as an invaluable resource for siblings and their support networks both within Australia and internationally.
+Kate brings her own personal experience to her work, having grown up with an older sister with cerebral palsy.

 Rachel Bailey - Office Manager